johnathanhuutri/ADLab/mod2/README.md

 ![](images/proxy1-ovpn-path.png)

-To start openvpn on team 1, just type:
+To start openvpn on team 1 and with filename of config is `proxy1.conf`, we just need to type:

 ```bash
 systemctl start openvpn-client@proxy1